 In a 2012 study, liver function testing was not helpful for the early diagnosis of metastatic uveal melanoma, although the high negative predictive value of such tests suggests that they might allow clinicians to reassure patients when test results are negative.

 Malignant melanocytic stromal proliferation disrupts the normal iris stromal architecture.
 The Callender classification divides iris melanomas into spindle A (benign) and spindle B (fascicular, mixed, epithelioid, and necrotic) types.
 The Jakobiec and Silbert classification categorizes the lesions as spindle cell melanoma, spindle and epithelioid melanoma, or epithelioid melanoma.
-More than half of all iris melanomas reported in the literature are diagnosed as spindle cell melanoma.
+According to a modified Callender classification system, most reported iris melanomas in the literature are diagnosed as spindle cell melanoma.

-Patients are observed through periodic examinations, photographic documentation, and ultrasonographic biomicroscopy (UBM).
-Glaucoma can be controlled by medication if no tumor infiltration of the angle structures is present.
+Patients are observed closely with periodic slit-lamp examination, photographic documentation, and ultrasonographic biomicroscopy (UBM).
+Glaucoma can be controlled with medication if no tumor infiltration of the angle structures is present.

 Excision is recommended if the lesion is impinging on the pupillary margin and interfering with vision or if secondary glaucoma is not controlled with medication.
 Excision should be considered if the lesion grows rapidly or encroaches on the chamber angle or if the fine-needle aspiration biopsy specimen shows malignant histology.
-Excision must be complete—that is, either a sector iridectomy or an iridocyclectomy, if the lesion encroaches on the chamber angle.
+Excision must be complete—either a sector iridectomy or an iridocyclectomy if the lesion encroaches on the chamber angle.

-Glaucoma filtration procedures should not be attempted in the setting of a potential iris melanoma, because they may lead to seeding of the tumor cells and metastases.
+Glaucoma filtration procedures should not be attempted in the setting of a potential iris melanoma, as they may lead to seeding of the tumor cells and metastases.

-Consultation with an oncologist is helpful if a metastatic lesion is suspected.
+Iris melanoma usually needs to be treated in coordination with an ophthalmologist/oncologist, especially if a metastatic lesion is suspected.
 After surgery, patients must be monitored at least every 6 months for metastatic development.